jotak/game-of-stacks/README.md

 ## TODO

 - Docker builds: more layered build (no fat jar)
-- Maybe/probably we don't want to build hotspot + openj9 images for all as it's done now
-- sed image tags or such within deployment yamls
 - Improve kafka deployment (would be better without shell scripts & curl)
-- Fix hardcoded broker url